ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 ## PRE_RELEASE v1.5.0-fuji ([View on GitHub](https://github.com/ava-labs/avalanchego/releases/tag/v1.5.0-fuji))

-**Please note that this release is unable to run mainnet - and will display "this node version doesn't support mainnet" if attempted to run with a mainnet configuration.
-If you run a mainnet node, no action is required until the official release is published next week.**
+**Please note that this release is unable to run Mainnet - and will display "this node version doesn't support Mainnet" if attempted to run with a Mainnet configuration.
+If you run a Mainnet node, no action is required until the official release is published next week.**

 **This change is not backwards compatible with previous releases.**